waldemarnt/node-design-patterns/README.md

 ## Como usar / How to use

-Todos exemplos incluem testes, para executar os testes pasta executar o comando abaixo:
+Todos exemplos incluem testes, para executar os testes basta executar o comando abaixo:

 All examples have tests, in order to execute them just run the command below: